 We inspect all common areas on our estates regularly to ensure safety and that their appearance is maintained to appropriate standards.
 We carry out Formal Estate Inspections accompanied by tenants, Board Members and Locally Elected Members.
-If you would like to take part in one of these inspections, please contact your Housing Officer, or watch out for an invitation through the post inviting you to one in your area.
+If you would like to take part in one of these inspections, please contact your Housing Officer, or watch out for an invitation through the post inviting you to one in your area, or check our website and social media pages for upcoming walkabouts in your are.